aer0usa/aer0usa.github.io/vocation.md

 I have been a Web Application Developer for about twenty years.
 I write these apps in JavaScript, or EcmaScript if you prefer.
 During the last few years, my work has been in ReactJS.

+## So, why is my web site in static HTML?

+Because I think the web is too full of style over substance.
+Also, I just like this clean look better.

+I may build a web site that is a better showcase for my work at some point.
+Today, this is what I want my site to look like.